d3vzer0/reternal-quickstart/README.md

 This repository contains an Ansible deployment playbook to automate the installation and configuration for Reternal.
 The guide can be found on the repo's Wiki @ https://github.com/d3vzer0/reternal-quickstart/wiki/1.A-Ansible-Install-Guide.
 A manual docker-compose file is also available for local testing.

+## Devmode
+Only use the following steps when developing, services will only be exposed to localhost and no credentials are used:

+1. Run the container dependencies: docker-compose up -d mongodb redis empire
+2. Run empire and obtain API key: docker exec -ti <empire_container_id> /bin/bash 2b. ./empire --rest
+3. Export the token to your environment: export RT_TOKEN_EMPIRE="token_here" ...
+TODO

 ## Developers and Contact

 Joey Dreijer < joeydreijer@gmail.com >